r3shape/r3make/README.md

 ## Why r3make?

-While tools like CMake are powerful, they can be overly complex for straightforward tasks. r3make focuses on simplicity and ease of use, letting you focus on writing code rather than managing build configurations.
+While tools like CMake are powerful, they can be overly complex for straightforward tasks, and Makefiles tend to be 'not so readable'. r3make focuses on simplicity and ease of use, letting you get back to writing code rather than managing build configurations.

 <br>